Updated: May 08, 2023

 High school students often feel overwhelmed at the thought of college-level reading.
 Academic writing comes into play more in college, and since college textbooks are more dense than high school-level reading, that can be challenging to adjust to.

-College-level reading may sound scary, but with practice, you can sharpen your reading skills.
+College-level reading may sound intimidating, but with practice, you can sharpen your reading skills.
 Here are nine steps to improve your reading comprehension.

 Consider your learning style and choose the right reading environment.
 What noise level can you tolerate?
 Is there good lighting?
 Consider these three factors: location, atmosphere and distractions.
 You'll comprehend more if you're in a place that increases your focus and concentration.

 Surveying the text helps you learn the material more efficiently because it sets a purpose for reading.
-Read the title to get a sense of the text's key points.
-Look over the key parts of your textbook: front and back pages, table of contents, glossary and introduction.
+Look over the key parts of your textbook, including the table of contents, glossary, introduction, and section titles, to get a sense of the text’s main topics.
 This will help you digest the material when you finally dive in.

 If you come across an unfamiliar word that may be vital to understanding the text, look it up.
 Use a dictionary or computer while reading.
 You can utilize online reference sites like Dictionary.com and Merriam-Webster.